kpaya/lobster_habitat_assessment_california/README.md

 1. Sea Surface Temperature:

 The Sea Surface Temperature (SST) dataset from NOAA (2008-2012) provides daily global satellite-derived sea surface temperature anomalies at a 5 km resolution.
 This dataset is crucial for identifying areas with suitable temperature ranges for spiny lobsters, as their growth and habitat preferences are linked to specific water temperature conditions (14.8°C - 22.3°C).
 It is used to reclassify temperature data and pinpoint suitable lobster farming areas.
+These files can be found in the /data folder.

 2. Bathymetry:

 The General Bathymetric Chart of the Oceans (GEBCO) provides bathymetric data that describes the ocean's depth.
 This dataset is essential for evaluating the ocean depth of potential lobster habitats, as spiny lobsters prefer specific depth ranges (0-150 meters).
+Please note that due to the large file size, this dataset cannot be included in this repository.
+This file can be downloaded directly from the source, the link is provided below.

 3. Exclusive Economic Zones (EEZs):

 The Exclusive Economic Zones (EEZs) dataset from MarineRegions.org defines the marine boundaries of countries.
 This dataset is used to mask the suitable lobster habitat areas by region, ensuring that only locations within the jurisdictional boundaries of relevant EEZs are considered in the final suitability analysis.
+This dataset resides in the /data folder.

 ## References